embr-dev/mail-service/Readme.md

 # Mail Service

-A lightweight server and api to send emails utilizing cloudflare workers.
+A lightweight server and api to send emails with cloudflare workers.

 ### Prerequisites

-- A cloudflare account with an active domain
+- A cloudflare account with an active domain and email routing enabled
 - Nodejs, npm & git installed on your machine
 - A brain (optional)